SAP-samples/process-automation-enablement/Workshops/DSAG JK 2024/exercises/ex0/README.md

 2. Click on **Form** and on **Order Confirmation Form**.
-        Note: As you have experienced the  creation of Forms in the previouse steps, we have preconfigured additional Forms for you.
+        Note: As you have experienced the  creation of Forms in the previous steps, we have pre-configured additional Forms for you.

        ![Main](assets/SPA29.png)